czbiohub-sf/napari-iohub/README.md

 ## Issues

 If you encounter any problems, please [file an issue] along with a detailed description.

+---
+Designed for the intracellular dashboard project by the Computational Microscopy team at the Chan Zuckerberg Biohub SF.

 [napari]: https://github.com/napari/napari
 [Cookiecutter]: https://github.com/audreyr/cookiecutter